General-relativistic hydrodynamics of non-perfect fluids: 3+1 conservative formulation and application to viscous black-hole accretion: A comprehensive formulation of GRDHD via the entropy current

-As a result of the additional degrees of freedom, the bulk-viscosity pressure adds one, the heat current three and the shear-stress tensor five independent variables to the non-perfect energy-momentum tensor.
-Note that one can define the temperature $T$ and the baryon chemical potential $\mu$ by matching the energy density $e$ and the number density $n$ to the corresponding values of a fictitious equilibrium state, \ie $e = e_{_{\textrm{PF}}}$, $n = n_{_{\textrm{PF}}}$, such that $p = p_{_{\textrm{PF}}}$, and then from well-known thermodynamical relations also $T$ and $\mu$, can be determined from the EOS (\ref{eq:EOS}):

-where $s$ denotes the entropy density.
-We also remark that in the Landau frame \citep{Landau-Lifshitz6, Rezzolla_book:2013}, where the fluid four-velocity is the timelike eigenvector of the energy-momentum tensor, the heat current is absent in the tensor decomposition (\ref{eq:energy_momentum}), but its three independent degrees of freedom reappear in the form of a diffusion current as part of the non-perfect rest-mass current.
+Although we will not employ it here, we should recall that in the context of heavy-ion collisions, and because the baryon chemical potentials are typically small in the center of the collision zone, a different frame is normally adopted, namely, the ``Landau frame'' \citep{Landau-Lifshitz6, Rezzolla_book:2013}.
+In such a frame, the fluid four-velocity is the timelike eigenvector of the energy-momentum tensor, the heat current is absent in the tensor decomposition (\ref{eq:energy_momentum}), but its three independent degrees of freedom reappear in the form of a diffusion current as part of the non-perfect rest-mass current.

-Hereafter, we will make use of the Eckart frame because it is more intuitive to relate the fluid four-velocity to the motion of particles in astrophysical scenarios.
-In contrast to that, one often chooses the Landau frame in the context of heavy-ion collisions, because baryon chemical potentials are typically small in the center of the collision zone.

-To close the system (\ref{eq:continuity})--(\ref{eq:em_conservation}), we need therefore nine additional equations which determine the evolution of the dissipative currents \(\Pi\), \(q^{\mu}\) and \(\pi^{\mu \nu}\).
+To close the system of Eqs. (\ref{eq:continuity})--(\ref{eq:em_conservation}), we need therefore nine additional equations which determine the evolution of the dissipative currents \(\Pi\), \(q^{\mu}\) and \(\pi^{\mu \nu}\).
 Following \citet{Israel76} and \citet{Hiscock1983}, such relations are obtained by ensuring the positivity of entropy production.
-The entropy current depends quadratically on the dissipative currents and reads:
+The entropy current $\boldsymbol{\mathcal{S}}$ depends quadratically on the dissipative currents and reads